Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 PP "It's just a bit of misfortune.
 Let's play more cards.
 No need to get worked up."<br>
 A "The ol' slip of the hand got you that jack!
 Those hands are too slick for a greenhorn!"<br>
 DS "It wasn't a slip of the hand, it's called a turn of the card..."<br>
 TH "Dallas here has a great sense of humor.
-But you, madam, are quite antogonistic!
+But you, madam, are quite antagonistic!
 You wouldn't be so mouthful if I had a gun to defend my honour!"<br>
 PP "Hey, I can lend you a gun right here.
 Defend your honour, man to woman."<br>
 TH "Oh..."<br>
 A "You'll be counting cards in heaven, slickjacks!"<br>